Jet2.com

 £420

-Free check · 6 years (UK261, from flight date) time limit · No fee unless you win
+Free eligibility check · 6 years (UK261, from flight date) time limit · Fee disclosed before signature

 01We Know Jet2.com

-Jet2 operates 100+ aircraft from bases across the UK (Leeds, Manchester, Birmingham, Glasgow, Edinburgh, Newcastle, Bristol, Stansted, East Midlands), serving 70+ destinations.
+Jet2 operates a fleet of aircraft from bases across the UK (Leeds, Manchester, Birmingham, Glasgow, Edinburgh, Newcastle, Bristol, Stansted, East Midlands), serving destinations worldwide.
 The airline's focus on leisure routes means peak disruption during school holidays (July–August, December–January).
-Jet2's on-time performance averages 75–80%, with delays concentrated on Mediterranean routes during peak summer.
+Jet2's on-time performance varies seasonally, with delays concentrated on Mediterranean routes during peak summer.

 Our Success Rate